Cabbage chutney Andhra style recipe made completely with cabbage and without onion and coconut. The best chutney recipe

-This recipe can be made in two ways either with a creamy texture and also the course texture texture.
-However, both does tastes great. so customize according to your indidvidual preference.
+This recipe can be made in two ways either with a creamy texture and also the course texture.
+However, both do taste great. so customize according to your individual preference.

 I know what you ask for now.
 How this cabbage Chutney is made without coconut and onion?
 Because the cabbage has a great fibrous texture and creamy taste, which does not require coconut or onion to balance the red chili and tamarind.

 This is a simple recipe of spicy cabbage Chutney for rice or for dosa.
 But if you want to make it less spicy, then minimize the number of red chilies.
 I have added three red chilies and that is perfect for our family.
-But if you prefer more spicy, then add few more red chilies.
+But if you prefer more spicy, then add a few more red chilies.